 This fall LITS welcomes five fabulous 2018-2019 Emory Libraries/Emory Center for Digital Scholarship (ECDS) Fellows.
 We hope this blog series of interviews will help you get to know them better.
 Funded by the Laney Graduate School, Emory Libraries and Emory Center for Digital Scholarship (ECDS) award fellowships to advanced graduate students expecting to complete their dissertations by the end of the academic year.
 Fellows are placed in a department related to their subject specialization or interest, culminating in a formal presentation in the spring.
-Mark your calendar for April 10th from 2pm to 3:30pm in the Jones Room.

 Welcome, Andrew Kingston, who is working in the Collection Services department of the Rose Library.